The eastern tiger swallowtail, Papilio glaucus, is in the Papilionidae family.

 Its wings are yellow with three black vertical stripes, a black border, and tails.
 The lower wings have a row of blue and red dots on the outer edge.
 The body is usually yellow, except for the black morph form, and has a black stripe along it.
 They range in size from 3 ½ to 4 ¾ inches.
 The females of this butterfly have two color forms, the traditional yellow and black and a very dark brown that makes the ‘tiger’ stripes barely visible, and sometimes not visible at all.
 It is thought that these females are attempting to mimic pipevine swallowtails which are distasteful to predators.

-Egg laden females search for tulip tree (Liriodendron tulipifera), pop ash (Fraxinus caroliniana), green ash (Fraxinus pensylvanica), black cherry (Prunus serotina), sweet bay (Magnolia virginiana), and spicebush (Lindera benzoin) on which to lay their eggs.
-The rather large eggs are laid singly and are yellow-green in color.
+The native host plants for tiger swallowtail butterflies are tulip tree (Liriodendron tulipifera), pop ash (Fraxinus caroliniana), green ash (Fraxinus pensylvanica), black cherry (Prunus serotina), sweet bay (Magnolia virginiana), and spicebush (Lindera benzoin).
+The eggs are laid singly and are yellow-green in color.

 The larva, or caterpillar, resembles a bird dropping when very young, but once more mature they become dark green.
 The front end of the caterpillar is rather swollen looking and has a pair of eyespots with black pupils.
 Just behind the eyespots are four purple dots running down the length of the body.
 During the day the caterpillar hides inside of a curled up leaf that it formed by drawing the edges of the leaf together with silk.
 The larvae generally feed at night.
 The caterpillar is roughly two inches in length at maturity.